 There has been extensive exploration activity in the area since the 1940s.
 The low-cost thermal mine will produce export and inland coal for global coal traders.
-The company aims to commence production in Q2/3 2023.

 The Environmental Impact Assessment, Competent Persons’ Report (completed by GEMECS), exploration and feasibility study are complete for the Mmamabula Project, with approval for the EIA received in April 2018.
 82Mt mineable in situ is the measured value of the project and 219 holes have already been drilled.